mecoookie/surreal.network/README.md

 **Important**
 When creating new restrictions/requiremets for signing, update the signature on contract using `_setMintingSigner`.
 If not updated: old signatures (prior restrictions) will still be valid.

-## How it works

----

-### Minting a Mint Pass

-Minter interacts with `0x18d0e051317e04ae96314c372bd35220460eec62`

-1. Our `SurrealMintPassFactory` allows us to create new, independently priced and limited, ERC1155 Mint-Pass tokens.
-Each token comes with its own generative art for our holders.
-2. When visiting our web3 site during a mint period, users will be able to mint a limited amount of mint passes per wallet, based on some requirement (ownership or otherwise.
-See [SignedMinting.sol](#signedmintingsol))

-### Redeeming a Surreal Ape

-Minter interacts with `0xbc4aee331e970f6e7a5e91f7b911bdbfdf928a98`

-1. Holders of our `SurrealMintPass` can log into our site and select which Mint-pass they would like to burn.
-During redemption, holders also choose which NFT they'd like to create a SURREAL APE derivative from.
-2. The Mint Pass contract is configured to allow the Surreal ERC721 contract to burn Mint Pass tokens.
-This is the **only** address allowed to burn Mint Passes.
-3. A claim transaction is created (gas is required).
-The claim transaction burns the holders Mint Pass and drops an unrevealed SURREAL APE erc721 into their wallet.
-4. Our GANs system is invoked.
-The best image is hand-selected and set as metadata for the ERC721.

 ## FAQ

 ---